mrspeaker/teletest/README.md

 ^ yeah, please get on that next before Microsoft beats you to that feature.. or jetbrains ^^ Should integrate with VSCode too, so doesn't matter which editor you're using can collaborate ;)
 ^^^ Could that work if there was a plugin that used teletype-crdt?
+^^^^ Teletype uses WebRTC to connect collaborators, which means that all transfers are peer-to-peer, except an initial handshake relying on GitHub’s servers.
+To ensure privacy, all data transfers are encrypted and never hit GitHub servers.
+Research and development begin in nineteen ninety eight when the Undertaker threw Mankind off Hell In A Cell, and plummeted 16ft through an announcer's table.

 It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife.
 However little known the feelings or views of such a man... and so forth.